juliakloiber/superrr/_posts/superrr-lab-blog/2022-11-03-recapSUPERRRat99Quest.md

 <h1>SUPERRR Lab at the "99 Questions Gathering" Impulse Sessions</h1>

 <p>
 SUPERRR lab was invited to join the <a href="https://www.humboldtforum.org/en/programm/event/meetup-en/99-fragen-gathering-55557"><b>"99 Questions Gathering Impulse Sessions"</b></a>, which took place on Thursday, October 27th, where we had the privilege to learn from and listen to 5 brilliant minds engaging with questions pertaining to the future.
-For two days, the programme highlighted a combination of artistic impulses and talks concentrating on matters ranging from ecologies and of knowledge to technology and digitalisation regarding restitution.
+For two days, the programme highlighted a combination of artistic impulses and talks concentrating on matters ranging from ecologies of knowledge to technology and digitalisation regarding restitution processes.
 </p>

 <p>